 - As Specified Below—Specify the minimum and maximum extent values.

-- Same as Display—The extent is equal to the map or visible display.
+- Current Display Extent—The extent is equal to the map or visible display.

 - Same as Layer—The extent for a layer or dataset on disk is used.

 - Decide whether to convert the labels from all layers into a single output feature class or to create a single output annotation feature class for each layer.
-If the Convert labels from all layers to a single output feature class option is checked, you can then specify whether to merge similar label classes or to maintain all label classes.
-These options are only available when creating non feature-linked annotation.
+If the Convert labels from all layers to a single output feature class option is checked, you can specify whether to merge similar label classes or to maintain all label classes.
+These options are only available when creating annotation that is not feature linked.